anishdpatel28/CommandKit/README.md

 CommandKit is designed as an umbrella application that manages multiple developer tools:

 - **Centralized Management**: All tools are managed through a single interface
-- **Cross-platform**: Built with React Native for native performance across platforms
+- **Cross-platform**: Built with Electron for cross-platform compatibility
 - **Modular Design**: Each tool is a separate module that can be downloaded and updated independently
-- **Native Integration**: Uses platform-specific APIs for file system operations and process management
+- **Web-based UI**: Uses React for the user interface

 The application uses:

+- Electron for cross-platform desktop app framework
-- React Native for the UI framework
+- React for the UI framework
-- React Native FS for file system operations
+- Node.js for file system operations and process management
-- AsyncStorage for local data persistence
+- Local storage for data persistence
-- Platform-specific native modules for system integration

 ## Distribution

 ### Creating Installers

-After building standalone applications, you can create installers:
+After building standalone applications, you can create installers using `electron-builder`:

-#### macOS

-- Use `create-dmg` to create a `.dmg` file
-- Or use `electron-builder` for more advanced packaging

-#### Windows

-- Use `electron-builder` to create `.msi` or `.exe` installers
+- **Windows**: Creates `.exe` installers and portable executables
-- Or use `innosetup` for custom installers

-#### Linux
+- **macOS**: Creates `.dmg` files and `.app` bundles

-- Create `.deb` packages for Debian/Ubuntu
+- **Linux**: Creates `.AppImage` and `.snap` packages
-- Create `.rpm` packages for Red Hat/Fedora
-- Or use `AppImage` for universal distribution

 ## Contributing